igraph/rigraph_revdep_checks/problems.md

 ```
 checking dependencies in R code ...
 NOTE
-Package in Depends field not imported from: ‘MASS’
+Package in Depends field not imported from: âMASSâ
   These packages need to be imported from (in the NAMESPACE file)
   for when this namespace is loaded but not attached.
 ```
 ```
 checking R code for possible problems ...
 NOTE
-bn2nbn: no visible binding for global variable ‘bn.fit’
+bn2nbn: no visible binding for global variable âbn.fitâ
-nbn2bnfit: no visible global function definition for ‘model2network’
+nbn2bnfit: no visible global function definition for âmodel2networkâ
-nbn2bnfit: no visible global function definition for ‘custom.fit’
+nbn2bnfit: no visible global function definition for âcustom.fitâ
-simulate8mn: no visible global function definition for ‘mvrnorm’
+simulate8mn: no visible global function definition for âmvrnormâ
 ```
 ```
 DONE